DoTheEvo/XCPng-basics/README.md

 </details>

-XO deployments is an extra step compared to other hypervisors, but if you ever get more servers this approach **starts to make sense** -  not thinking about running the management tool on the thing it manages.
+XO deployment is an extra step compared to other hypervisors, but if you ever get more servers this approach **starts to make sense** -  not thinking about running the management tool on the thing it manages.
 That the hosts are thought of as replaceable cogs in a bigger machine...<br>